reside-ic/privateer2/development.md

 privateer2 --path tmp configure bob
 ```

-Start the server, as a background process
+Start the server, as a background process (note that if these were on different machine the `privateer2 configure <name>` step would generate the `.privateer_identity` automatically so the `--as` argument is not needed)

 ```
 privateer2 --path tmp --as=alice server start